 News: Relief Across Borders Supports First-Ever Medical Evacuation from Gaza to Ireland

-20th December, 2024
+20 December, 2024

 On 19 December 2024, Relief Across Borders supported the medical evacuation of eight children and 19 family members from Gaza to Ireland via Egypt for urgent treatment.
-This life-saving mission was made possible through a collaborative effort between multiple agencies, ensuring the children receive the critical care they desperately need.
+This life-saving mission was made possible through a collaborative effort between multiple agencies, ensuring that the children receive the critical care they desperately need.

 The children arrived safely in Dublin on Thursday night, marking a significant milestone in Ireland’s humanitarian response to the crisis in Gaza.
 The Irish Government approved the evacuation mission in September following an appeal from the World Health Organisation (WHO).